How do I find an attorney in my state?

 Check that your attorney is in good standing

-Before hiring an attorney, it is a good idea to make sure he or she is in good standing with the state bar association.
-You can also see if he or she has a disciplinary record.
+Before hiring an attorney, it is a good idea to make sure they are in good standing with the state bar association.
+You can also see if they have a disciplinary record.
 You can find this information by searching the attorney’s name on the state bar website where the attorney is licensed, or by calling the state bar association.
 Some states may have more than one bar association.

 Still having trouble with a bank or credit union?